comunica/Article-ISWC2018-Resource/content/introduction.md

 3. Comunica is implemented for the **Web** in JavaScript, which makes it possible to use it in a browser, from the command line, via the [SPARQL protocol](cite:cites spec:sparqlprot), or from any JavaScript application.

-In order to encourage reusability, Comunica and its default modules are publicly available on GitHub and the npm package manager under an open-source license.
+In order to encourage reusability, Comunica and its default modules are publicly available on GitHub and the npm package manager under the open-source MIT license.

-{:.comment data-author="MVS"}
-Which license?

-{:.comment data-author="RT"}
-Not sure if it's important to mention this here.

-{:.comment data-author="MVS"}
-If we know the license, why not?

 This article is structure as follows:
 In the next section, we discuss the related work, followed by a the architecture of Comunica in [](#architecture), and its implementation in [](#implementation).